learn-academy-2023-hotel/preparedness-assessment-jdpinkard/preparedness-frontend/README.md

     x The first button says Click Me x The second button says Reset
-    x The user can enter their name in the input field When the Click Me button is selected a modal appears

-    The modal has a header that greets the user with their name The modal has a body with lorem ipsum filler text The modal has a close button
+    x The user can enter their name in the input field X When the Click Me button is selected a modal appears X The modal has a header that greets the user with their name X The modal has a body with lorem ipsum filler text X The modal has a close button
-    The close button in modal closes the modal
+    X The close button in modal closes the modal

-    The Reset button clears the input field
+    X The Reset button clears the input field

 Frontend Styling Acceptance Criteria